Medicine Safety: The Right Dose of Caution

 - Never tell kids that medicine tastes like candy.
 Even if it tastes good, you don’t want to encourage them to go looking for it.

-- Explain to children what medicine is and why you need to be the one to give it to them.
-Talk to older kids about the dangers of abusing over-the-counter and prescription drugs.
+- Explain what medicine is to your kids, and why you need to be the one to give it to them.
+But don't rely on them to have self-control (they're kids, after all.)
+Always keep medicine stored up and out of sight.

 - Remind guests and relatives not to leave their medications where kids can find them.
 3 of 4 kids who end up in ERs from accidental medication poisonings have overdosed on medication belonging to a parent or grandparent.

 - Get rid of unused or expired medicines.
 See if your community has a take-back program.

 - To dispose of medications yourself: Remove the medication from its packaging and pour it into a sealable plastic bag.
 If you’re throwing out pills, add water to dissolve them.
 Mix in cat litter, sawdust or used coffee grounds and toss it in the garbage.